Diaphteiros/deeplearninggame/README.md

 ## General Requirements
 The game needs Python 3.5 and the PyGame library (version 1.9.3 was used) to be run.
 For the AI, follow the installation procedure on <https://github.com/aleju/mario-ai>.
 You can skip the whole part with the emulator though, that is only needed if you want to run Super Mario.
+[Bastibe](https://github.com/bastibe)'s [lunatic python fork](https://github.com/bastibe/lunatic-python) is used to connect the Python game and the LUA learning algorithm.